hands on hearts

 Hands on Hearts works with communities to create giant bunting chains, to celebrate our communities and the amazing things we can achieve when we support each other.

-These beautiful works of art have so far been displayed in various settings - including community centres and playgrounds, a women's hostel, at The British Library - and even a DIY shop.
+These beautiful works of art have so far been displayed in various settings - including in schools, community centres and playgrounds, a women's hostel, at The British Library - and even a DIY shop!

-We are run entirely by volunteers and deliver free workshops which are open to all, regardless of age or how confident you are at crafts (as if you don't want to sew you can draw or use glue).
+We are a grassroots, volunteer led project and deliver free workshops which are open to all, regardless of age or how confident you are at crafts (as if you don't want to sew you can draw or use glue).

 The project is being developed in the London borough of Camden, but we have ambitions to bring the project to other parts of the UK - and the world!